eldorplus/react-hello-world/README.md

     npm install --save http-server

- Now let's create a `Dockerfile` with these contents:
+ Now let's create a `Dockerfile` with these contents, let's call this file `Dockerfile.production`:

     FROM node:6.9.5